henry-tran-1/task-manager/README.md

 Welcome to my task-manager's README.
 This is a simple CRUD app to keep track of your tasks, with the aesthetics of the humble windows task manager!

 ## Features
+- Allows users to create, read, update, and delete tasks
+- Displays tasks in different priority tabs
+- Uses optimistic updates for instant task completion toggling
+- Task window can be moved, resized, maximized, and closed

 ## Installation